martinjungblut/prefixeddict/README.md

 50
 ```

-Available for Python 2.6+ and 3.2+.
+Python 2.6+ and 3.2+ are supported.
 Simply run `pip install prefixeddict`.